arcvrsh/Aerofit-Fitness-Analysis/README.md

 ---

+## Problem Statement

+Aerofit, a fitness equipment manufacturer, wants to analyze customer profiles and product purchase behavior.
+The objective is to identify:

+- Which demographic groups prefer which products.

+- How income, age, gender, and marital status affect buying decisions.

+- What strategies can increase sales and customer satisfaction.

 ## 📂 Dataset
 The dataset contains customer and product details such as:
 - Customer demographics (Age, Gender, Education, Marital Status, Income).